 Medusa is a photograph of an assemblage VanDerBeek created in her studio.
 The temporary sculpture is a totem of images of historical sculptures, ranging from classical statuary and friezes to a work by the turn-of-the-century Italian artist Medardo Rosso.
 At the bottom of the objects is a piece of contemporary jewelry.
 One key element is a red-tinted photograph of Medusa, a figure from Greek mythology who turns humans into stone with her gaze, a process that can be analogized with photography, especially photography of classical sculpture.
 The work registers VanDerBeek’s engagement with art-historical references and contemporary modes of image making.

-During the 1980s, Meyer Vaisman was associated with the Neo-Geo movement—along with other soon-to-be-famous artists such as Ashley Bickerton, Jeff Koons, and Haim Steinbach—and gained recognition for works that simultaneously critiqued and celebrated mechanization, consumer culture, and the art market.
+During the 1980s, Meyer Vaisman (Born 1960 in Caracas, Venezuela) was associated with the Neo-Geo movement—along with other soon-to-be-famous artists such as Ashley Bickerton, Jeff Koons, and Haim Steinbach—and gained recognition for works that simultaneously critiqued and celebrated mechanization, consumer culture, and the art market.
 Vaisman founded the seminal East Village gallery International with Monument, which exhibited the work of his contemporaries.
 Vaisman’s works from this period show a sense of humor tinged with irony and cynicism.

 Utilizing satire like a defense mechanism, in Untitled Vaisman presents cartoon portraits of himself and others.
 The “others” are old men and busty sex symbols seemingly appropriated from found comic strips or maybe skin magazines.
 The cigar-chomping figure with a protruding chin at the far left represents the artist.
 Itself an appropriation, the caricature was made by a street portraitist stationed near the Uffizi Gallery in Florence, Italy—one of the oldest and most famous museums in the Western world.
 Using process inks and acrylic, Vaisman crafts a painting made of a number of smaller paintings that speak more to generic printing than painting.

-Californian artist Kaari Upson uses found objects and narratives as starting points for her work.
-Upson is interested in issues of identity, familiarity, and domesticity.
+Californian artist Kaari Upson (Born 1970 in San Bernardino, CA; died 2021 in New York) used found objects and narratives as starting points for her work.
+Upson deals with issues of identity, familiarity, and domesticity.
 In 2007, she initiated the long-term Larry Project that involved the collection and rearrangement of abandoned objects, photographs, and personal ephemera she discovered at a burned-down house in her neighborhood.
 The project was an intimate and at times manic investigation into the life of a stranger, resulting in a large body of work that included video, drawings, paintings, sculptures, and performances.

 For her 2011 installation at the Overduin and Kite gallery in Los Angeles, Upson recreated a cast figure of Larry, which she subsequently burned in a room-sized box.
 For this same exhibition, Upson presented a series of charcoal tablets that preserved her bodily motions.
 To produce these works, she mixed charcoal dust with resin and performed movements over flexible metal sheets, such as dragging, contracting, and pouring.
 The sheets were altered by the corporeal weight of the artist, capturing her gestural actions.
 In Charcoal Tablet 6, the artist pressed her fist into the material, transcribing the sexual act of fisting and creating a work that blurs the lines of performance, sculpture, and painting.